Mastercard Foundation scholar Dorcas Falodun advocates for young carers in Nigeria

 LLB BCom LLM PhD

-Liron is a Fellow and Director of Studies in Law.
+Liron is a Fellow, College Associate Professor, and Director of Studies in Law.

 Liron’s research interests lie in private law – primarily contract, torts and legal fictions.
 His doctoral thesis explored legal fictions in private law and proposed an acceptance test for fictions.
 Among other topics, Liron has written about the declaratory fiction of judge-made law, the illegality defence in tort, the tort of harassment and no-oral-modification clauses in contract.